 At JOURNEY MALIBU’s LSD Abuse Rehab, we know such changes in attitude could signal a subsequent increase in use, an outcome that would be of great concern since LSD users continue to grow in number, even as the concerns about LSD appear to be on the decline.
 At our JOURNEY MALIBU RECOVERY CENTER, we stand by ready, willing, and able to treat those LSD users who want to return to a fulfilling life without LSD or any mind-altering drug.

-If you’re serious about your recovery, and concerned about your use, abuse, or overuse of LSD, we hope you’ll consider making JOURNEY MALIBU your destination.
+If you’re serious about your recovery and concerned about your use, abuse, or overuse of LSD, we hope you’ll consider making the JOURNEY MALIBU your destination.